LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220212.md

 Since then, we merged the Tooltip API, which introduced some new cool bugs like the item tooltip one, and some related to tooltip components, with convertible tooltip data in the files for tooltip data.
 So a lot of new utilities, some nice stuff.
 And either one of the differences with Fabric API and that API is, we can use some of the new features and interfaces.
 For a long time, it wasn't possible to injk into interfaces.
 So now it's possible, so it's much cleaner.

 And the other module that has been merged is Networking API.
-What's wrong that has been due to west 22w06a, which was quite painful, because Mojang moved a lot of stuff and kind of wrecked tags.
+What's wrong that has been due to with 22w06a, which was quite painful, because Mojang moved a lot of stuff and kind of wrecked tags.
 But it's for the better.
 Now we can actually have tags for any ~~linking trees.
 What I found awful there, in the API~~, so that's nice.
 But it caused some issues with QSL porting.
 Basically we had to disable the Tags API for now until it gets properly rewritten.

 And there was a little debate we had a month ago, that had to be brought up into the table again, which was more than two points in QSL.
 The main issue was, we think game entrypoints loader doesn't make a lot of sense, because it doesn't make it really game-agnostic, or version-agnostic as it needs a quite lengthy injection method, which uses raw ASM.
 So that's terrible for maintenance and it means that for new versions that change the entrypoint logic, it require a loader update.
 The thing is, game entrypoints loader are kind of useless in some way, it's because normally when you use an entrypoint, it's because you have an API to call stuff to look into.
 If you don't have an API, you are most likely to use entr[ mixins.